bgoonz/docs-collection/github/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa/countries-where-sms-authentication-is-supported.md

 ---
 title: Countries where SMS authentication is supported
-intro: 'Because of delivery success rates, {% data variables.product.product_name %} only supports two-factor authentication via SMS for certain countries.'
+intro: "Because of delivery success rates, {% data variables.product.product_name %} only supports two-factor authentication via SMS for certain countries."
 redirect_from:
   - /articles/countries-where-sms-authentication-is-supported
   - /github/authenticating-to-github/countries-where-sms-authentication-is-supported
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - 2FA
 shortTitle: Countries supporting SMS
 ---

 If we don't support two-factor authentication via text message for your country of residence, you can set up authentication via a TOTP mobile application.
 For more information, see "[Configuring two-factor authentication](/articles/configuring-two-factor-authentication)."

 ## Supported countries for SMS authentication